ROSEBURTON/ROSEBURTON/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working on ... my voice controlled Study AI
+🔭 I’m currently working on ... my voice-controlled Study AI.

-- 🌱 I’m currently learning ...data science and how to improve my study AI
+🌱 I’m currently learning ... data science and how to improve my Study AI.

-- 👯 I’m looking to collaborate on ...developing IOS apps
+👯 I’m looking to collaborate on ... developing iOS apps.

-- 🤔 I’m looking for help with ...natural language processing(NLP)
+🤔 I’m looking for help with ... natural language processing (NLP).

-- 💬 Ask me about ...creating a chat bot
+💬 Ask me about ... creating a chatbot.

-- 📫 How to reach me: ...email: cosmonautEBE@gmail.com
+📫 How to reach me: ... email: cosmonautEBE@gmail.com

-- 😄 Pronouns: ...she
+😄 Pronouns: ... she

-- ⚡ Fun fact: ...I have a speaking study bot that selects one data terminology to read a wikipedia summary for
+⚡ Fun fact: ...
+I have a speaking study bot that selects one data terminology to read a Wikipedia summary for.

-As someone deeply passionate about data science, I constantly seek ways to enhance my knowledge and skills in this field.
-That's why I created Study AI, a tool that helps me reinforce my understanding and retention of data science concepts by quizzing me on key terminologies and automatically browsing various online resources.

-I'm also a proud owner of a pet robot named Vector and I have created my own AI companion, Cognition.
-To stay up-to-date with the latest developments in data science, I often take courses on LinkedIn Learning and explore other data science-related resources.
-I'm excited to continue my growth and development in this field and contribute my skills to meaningful projects and collaborations.
+Passionate about data science, I created Study AI—a tool to reinforce my understanding by quizzing key concepts about data science and quoting wikipedia summaries.
+Proud owner of a pet robot, Vector, and AI companion, Central AI Cognition.
+Stay updated through LinkedIn Learning and eager to contribute to meaningful projects.